ArthurSens/blog/_posts/created-timestamps.md

 ---
 title: "When my Counter Restarted?
 Addressing Decade-Old Counter Limitation!"
-excerpt: "Created timestamps landed in Prometheus v2.49.0!
+excerpt: "Created timestamps are coming in Prometheus v2.50.0!
 Understand what are created timestamps, what problems it is fixing and how you can enable them in your application!"
 coverImage: '/assets/blog/created-timestamps/cover.jpeg'
 date: '2023-11-04T00:00:00.000Z'
 author: